swirlai/swirl-search/docs/Quick-Start.md

 ![SWIRL Results No M365](images/swirl_results_no_m365-galaxy_dark.png)

-* Click the `Generate AI Insight` button to RAG using the most relevant results, if you have specified an OpenAI key as TBD link: noted earlier.
+* Click the `Generate AI Insight` button to RAG using the most relevant results.

+{: .warning }
+As noted above, you must have setup OpenAI or Azure/OpenAI prior to executing this step.

 ![SWIRL Results with RAG](images/swirl_rag_pulmonary_1.png)